Ginger Bee's Knees

 Instructions

 2. To make the honey simple syrup, combine the honey and 1 tbsp water in a saucepan.
 Heat until the honey has fully dissolved.
-You may need to add some additional water, depending on the texture of your honey (note that natural, crystalline honey will require more water to dissolve).
+You may need to add some additional water, depending on the texture of the honey (note that natural, crystalline honey will require more water to dissolve).

 3. Allow the simple syrups to chill for at least several hours.
 They can be stored in sealed containers in the refrigerator for weeks.